BACH expands Fort Campbell mental health resources

+FORT CAMPBELL, Kentucky – Blanchfield Army Community Hospital, Fort Campbell and 101st Airborne Division (Air Assault) leaders formally opened Behavioral Health North, during a ribbon cutting ceremony on post June 15, providing about 2,000 Soldiers and Airmen more convenient access to mental health care.

+“This is an incredible opportunity for us to add services,” said hospital commander, Col. Vincent B. Myers, who had the vision a little over a year ago to add services on the north side of post, improving access for service members working and living there.
+The new location also saves them time from traveling across post to the hospital.

-Behavioral Health North is home to the installation’s 8th embedded behavioral health unit, Eagle EBH, which serves 101st Airborne Division Artillery Brigade, and smaller units on post like the 52nd Ordnance Group, and the U.S. Air Force’s 19th Air Support Operations Squadron and Detachment 4-18th Weather Squadron.
+Behavioral Health North is home to the installation’s 8th embedded behavioral health unit, Eagle EBH, which serves the 101st Airborne Division Artillery Brigade, and smaller units on post like the 52nd Ordnance Group, and the U.S. Air Force’s 19th Air Support Operations Squadron, and Detachment 4-18th Weather Squadron.

+In recent years the hospital has also added inpatient mental health services and increased outpatient mental health services as the Army continues to make strides to eliminate stigma that may prevent Soldiers from seeking care.

+“I think the leaders in the Army today push for behavioral health programs because they know how important it is in our ranks.
+It really does help in all aspects of life,” said 1st Sgt.
+Alvin Howard, assigned to DIVARTY.
+He joined the hospital commander, garrison commander, Col. Andrew Jordan, and other leaders in cutting the ceremonial ribbon.

 |Date Taken: